Accédez au règlement du MIDEM en français

-Certain of the Organiser’s events may be sponsored by Participants pursuant to the terms and conditions set forth in the participation contract which specifies the characteristics of the event.
-Unless otherwise stated, sponsorships are non-exclusive.
+Certain of the Organiser’s events may be sponsored by Participants pursuant to the terms and conditions set forth in the relevant participation contract which specifies the characteristics of the event.
+Unless otherwise stated, such sponsorships are non-exclusive.

-9) Photography and filming (audio and video)
+9. Photography and filming (audio and video)

-10) Unfair competition and parasitic business practices
+10. Unfair competition and parasitic business practices

 Participants formally undertake not to engage in activities that are identical or similar to those conducted in the event venue, the immediate surrounding area or in any other exhibition area that the Organiser may designate, in particular, in places such as hotels or other sites external to said event, during the period of the event.